Fire-ravaged California city turns to hockey for respite

 “The tournament is a welcome distraction,” said Seohee Cho, Chang’s mother.

-Charles Schultz, a Santa Rosa native and hockey fanatic, financed the building of the rink in 1969 in the same complex that houses the Peanuts museum.
+Charles Schultz, a Minnesota native who lived in Santa Rosa and was a hockey fanatic, financed the building of the rink in 1969 in the same complex that houses the Peanuts museum.
 The rink helped turn the small city about 50 miles north of San Francisco into an unlikely hockey haven.
 Schultz’s No. 9 Santa Rosa Flyer jersey is the only jersey hanging from the rafters.
 Nearby buildings were destroyed in the fire, but the rink and its Warm Puppy Cafe came through unscathed.

 The Wagner family lost two homes in one of the hardest-hit Santa Rosa neighborhoods.
 They fled their new home of 10 months with little more than the clothes on their back.
 The two Harley Davidson motorcycles in the garage were destroyed with everything else.
 Their oldest son did the same in their older home a few blocks away, which they were trying to sell.

-Note: This story has been corrected to say that Charles Schultz was a Minnesota native who lived in Santa Rosa, California.
-He was not a Santa Rosa native.